emdnaia/OpenOCD/OpenBSD.md

 # ===== Basic Security Settings =====
 # Block all IPv6 traffic for security
 block drop quick inet6

+# Block all countries except the one from the server itself
+block drop quick from <blocked_countries>
+block drop quick to <blocked_countries>

 # we go block-drop
 set block-policy drop